Stuart Rawlins (British Army officer, born 1880): Military career

 Rawlins was commissioned into the Royal Marine Artillery on 1 January 1898 and transferred to the Royal Field Artillery on 3 May 1900.
 He served in the Second Boer War, and was promoted to the rank of lieutenant on 3 April 1901.
 Following the end of the war in South Africa, he was in October 1902 posted with the 14th Battery at Cawnpore in British India.
 He was later attached to the 5th (Uganda) Battalion of the King's African Rifles where he saw action against the Yobos tribe.
 Rawlins was promoted to captain on 1 April 1910 and passed the Staff College, Camberley.

-He was promoted to major on 10 October 1914 and brevet lieutenant colonel on 1 January 1916, serving as the Brigade Major of the artillery of the 7th Division between 1914 and 1915.
+He was promoted to major on 10 October 1914, two months after the British entry into World War I, and brevet lieutenant colonel on 1 January 1916, serving as the brigade major of the artillery of the 7th Division between 1914 and 1915.
 He was awarded the Distinguished Service Order in 1915.
 He was awarded the Croix de guerre in 1916.
 He became a Companion of the Order of St Michael and St George in 1918.
 He was mentioned in despatches ten times over the course of the First World War.
 He was promoted to colonel in 1919 and was the Commandant of the Chemical Warfare Experimental Station at Porton Down from the same year until 1925.
 He was made a Companion of the Order of the Bath in June 1924 in recognition for his work at Porton Down.
 At the time of his death he was the Commander of the 2nd Division in Aldershot.